liyunfan2012/demo-AI-ML/DL_FNN/README.md

-# Demo of Feedorward Neural Networks
+# Demo of Feedforward Neural Networks

 This directory contains a demo of FNN.
 Mathematics of FNN and FNN training are in this `README` file.
 Demo implementations in `pyTorch` and `numpy` are in [demo_FNN](./demo_FNN.ipynb), and in [demo_FNN_numpy](demo_FNN_numpy.ipynb).